microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 You should also have set up Maven package management and have a MyShuttleCalc package in the feed.
 This exercise uses a team project named **jdev**, though your team project name may differ.

-> **Note**: You don't have to use the Azure container registry - you can use whatever registry you choose.
+> You do not have to use the Azure container registry - you can use whatever registry you choose.
 You can also create an equivalent build using Jenkins.

 ## Create a Docker Container Registry in Azure